a6o/3d-diffusion-pytorch/README.md

 The PyTorch implementation is in [xunet.py](xunet.py).
 Feel free to put up an issue if the implementation is not consistent with the original JAX code.

+## GPU requirement

+We have testing 8 x RTX3090 with batch size of 128 and image size of 64 x 64.
+Due to the memory constraints we were not able to test the original authors' configuration of image size 128 x 128.

 ## TODO:
 1. add trained model